-Welcome to Math 10 Statistics!
-We will learn basic statistical methods that are used in the real world in many ways that affect your daily life, as well as being an important part of many fields of college study and professions.
 Math 10 is a demanding, but rewarding class.
-To transfer to 4-year colleges, the four year colleges require that Math 10 must cover a lot of material, so we move at a rapid pace.
+To transfer to 4-year colleges, the colleges require Math 10 to cover a lot of material, so we move at a rapid pace.
 This class requires daily attendance and 10 hours per week of study each week outside of class.
-Review your schedule now to plan your time for the work needed for this class.
+Please review your schedule now to plan time for the work needed to succeed.
 This is a collaborative class; you are expected to work with your classmates both in and outside of class.